wp-plugins/all-in-one-facebook-like-widget/readme.txt

 == Frequently Asked Questions ==

-= What do I need to input at Facebook page? =
+= What do I need to input in the box that's titled `Facebook page`? =

 When you add the widget, you can insert your Facebook page name.
 If your Facebook-url is http://facebook.com/quoteshirts, the only thing you need to insert is just 'quoteshirts'.